 A new site in Johannesburg, the Helen Joseph Hospital, joined the existing sites.
 Helen Joseph Hospital is a tertiary care hospital in Johannesburg, South Africa.
 It provides services to a population of about 1 million.
 The hospital has 21 inpatient wards, most being for adult medical admissions.
 In addition, there are 6 surgical wards, Psychiatric unit, a 10-bed ICU, a 12 bed-High Care/Step down unit, a Theatre complex.
 There are no pediatric or OBG/GYN services.
 In addition, there are a number of outpatients’ services including Stoma unit, Renal dialysis unit, Pain clinic, Endoscopy unit, Breast clinic, the TB focal point, and the Themba Lethu HIV clinic.
 Housed within the hospital is the Clinical HIV Research Unit, a division of Wits Health Consortium.

 A fourth site in the Eastern Cape began recruitment in March 2018.
 Empilweni TB Hospital is a specialized TB hospital and accepts referrals for both drug resistant and drug-resistant TB on the outskirts of Port Elizabeth in the Eastern Cape.
 The facility has 330 beds with dedicated beds for in-patient treatment of MDR TB.
 It is a decentralized MDR-TB treatment facility.
-STREAM Stage 2 will be the first clinical trial to be conducted at this hospital, which will build capacity in this community for research.
+STREAM Stage 2 is the first clinical trial to be conducted at this hospital, which builds capacity in this community for research.

 The South African sites recruited more than 90 patients into STREAM Stage 2.